About us

 Children with coeliac disease may not grow at the expected rate and may have delayed puberty.

-If you think you or your child might benefit from getting tested for coeliac disease you can complete this online questionnaire from Coeliac UK and take it to your GP.
+If you think you, your child or any other family member might benefit from getting tested for coeliac disease you can complete this online self-assessment from Coeliac UK and take it to your GP.

 How is coeliac disease diagnosed?